Psalm 104: Verses 31–35: In Praise of God's Royal Splendor

-In the Masoretic text, the phrase Hallelujah is placed at the end of the final verse.
+In the Masoretic text, the phrase Hallelujah is placed at the end of the final verse, and is seen as the introduction of the next Psalm.
 This is lacking in the Septuagint and the Vulgate, but it is rendered by the KJV as "Praise ye the LORD".

-The subject matter and its presentation are closely related both to the first Genesis creation narrative (Genesis 1, chronologically younger than the second version in Genesis 2) where likewise the waters are separated before the creation of Sun and Moon, and to older written accounts of creation from the Ancient Near East, both Mesopotamian and Egyptian.
-In particular, the Egyptian Great Hymn to the Aten (14th century BC) is frequently cited as a predecessor.
+Similarity to the Great Hymn to the Aten

+Psalm 104 bears similarities to the Egyptian Great Hymn to the Aten (14th century BC), which is frequently cited as a parallel text. in particular:

+Grogan, Craigie, and Zimmerli note that as with parallels to other Ancient Near Eastern creation narratives in Genesis 1, the difference between the Biblical and other Ancient Near Eastern accounts is that in the Biblical narratives, the sun and other parts of creation are not gods, but creations themselves.
+The psalm is polemical and therefore "implicitly antipagan" (Grogan).
+Rather than copying from the Aten hymn, Psalm 104 is understood to be commenting or criticizing.
+This is further reinforced by the structure, in which the focal point of the chiasm is the orderliness of nature in which the celestial bodies are time keepers rather than deities.

 Biblical scholar Mark S. Smith has commented that "Despite enduring support for the comparison of the two texts, enthusiasm for even indirect influence has been tempered in recent decades.
 In some quarters, the argument for any form of influence is simply rejected outright.
-Still some Egyptologists, such as Jan Assmann and Donald Redford, argue for Egyptian influence on both the Amarna correspondence (especially in EA 147) and on Psalm 104."
+Still some Egyptologists, such as Jan Assmann and Donald Redford, argue for Egyptian influence on both the Amarna correspondence (especially in EA 147) and on Psalm 104". vanGemeren concludes that "though this matter has received extensive treatment (See Allen pp.28–30) any discussion on the literary association is complicated by the insufficient evidence of the cosmological framework of the surrounding nations and, hence, by the tentativeness of any theory explaining the relations and possible polemical use of these materials".